Gifford Pinchot

-Early life and education, 1865 through 1890
+Early life and education, 1865—1890

-Gifford Pinchot was born in Simsbury, Connecticut on August 11, 1865.
+Gifford Pinchot was born in Simsbury, Connecticut, on August 11, 1865.
 He was named for Hudson River School artist Sanford Robinson Gifford.
 Pinchot was the oldest child of James W. Pinchot, a successful New York City interior furnishings merchant, and Mary Eno, daughter of one of New York City's wealthiest real estate developers, Amos Eno.
 James and Mary were both well-connected with prominent Republican Party leaders and former Union generals, including family friend William T. Sherman, and they would frequently aid Pinchot's later political career.
 Pinchot's paternal grandfather had migrated from France to the United States in 1816, becoming a merchant and major landowner based in Milford, Pennsylvania.
 His mother's maternal grandfather, Elisha Phelps, and her uncle, John S. Phelps, both served in Congress.
 Pinchot had one younger brother, Amos, and one younger sister, Antoinette, who later married British diplomat Alan Johnstone.

 Pinchot was educated at home until 1881, when he enrolled in Phillips Exeter Academy.
 James made conservation a family affair and suggested that Gifford should become a forester, asking him just before he left for Yale in 1885, "How would you like to become a forester?"
 At Yale, Pinchot became a member of the Skull and Bones society, played on the football team under coach Walter Camp, and volunteered with the YMCA.
+Pinchot earned a varsity letter and scored two touchdowns as a member of the national champion 1888 Yale football team, which was undefeated and was not scored on.

-With the encouragement of his parents Pinchot continued to pursue the nascent field of forestry after graduating from Yale in 1889.
+With the encouragement of his parents, Pinchot continued to pursue the nascent field of forestry after graduating from Yale in 1889.
 He traveled to Europe, where he met with leading European foresters such as Dietrich Brandis and Wilhelm Philipp Daniel Schlich, who suggested that Pinchot study the French forestry system.
 Brandis and Schlich had a strong influence on Pinchot, who would later rely heavily upon Brandis' advice in introducing professional forest management in the U.S. Pinchot studied at the French National School of Forestry in Nancy.
 This is where his formal studies took place, and where he learned the basics of forest economics, law, and science.
 It was also where he first encountered a professionally managed forest, where, "[The French Forests] were divided at regular intervals by perfectly straight paths and roads at right angle to each other, and they were protected to a degree we in America know nothing about."
-Pinchot returned to America after thirteen months before completing his curriculum and against the advise of his professors.
+Pinchot returned to America after thirteen months before completing his curriculum and against the advice of his professors.
 Pinchot felt that additional training was unnecessary and what mattered was getting the profession of forestry started in America.